davidcharbonnier/gcp-security/README.md

 # Shared security resources and VPC Service Controls

-This stage sets up security resources and configurations which impact the whole organization, or are shared across the hierarchy to other projects and teams.
+This stage sets up an area dedicated to hosting security resources and configurations which impact the whole organization, or are shared across the hierarchy to other projects and teams.

-The design of this stage is fairly general, providing

-- a reference example for [Cloud KMS](https://cloud.google.com/security-key-management)
+The design of this stage is fairly general, and out of the box it only provides a reference example for [Cloud KMS](https://cloud.google.com/security-key-management).
-- a simplified implementation of [VPC Service Controls](https://cloud.google.com/vpc-service-controls) that should work for most users

-Expanding this stage to include other security-related services like Secret Manager is fairly simple by adapting the provided implementation for Cloud KMS, and leveraging the broad permissions granted on the top-level Security folder to the automation service account used here.
+Expanding it to include other security-related services like Secret Manager is fairly simple by adapting the provided implementation for Cloud KMS, and leveraging the broad permissions granted on the top-level Security folder to the automation service account used here.

-The following diagram illustrates the high-level design of created resources and a schema of the VPC SC design:
+The following diagram illustrates the high-level design of resources managed here:

 <p align="center">
   <img src="diagram.png" alt="Security diagram">